munificent/dep-interface-libraries/Proposal.md

 library.

 Following that are one or more *configurations*.
 Each is an `if ()` clause followed by a URI.
-The condition for that if is a simple `const` expression evaluated in a restricted scope.
-The scope is pre-populated by a Dart implementation to let the user know things like which "dart:" libraries are available.
-Things like `-D` arguments are available here too.
+The condition in the `if` is a simple test against environment declarations (`-D` command-line arguments).
+Some environment declarations are pre-populated by a Dart implementation to let the user know which "dart:" libraries are available.

 At runtime (or at compile time in dart2js), these `if ()` clauses are tried one at a time.
 Each condition is evaluated.
 If it comes out `true` then we use the